NxPKG/khulnasoft-docs/content/images/image-resizing/resize-with-workers.md

   // Parse request URL to get access to query string let url = new URL(request.url)

-  // Cloudflare-specific options are in the cf object. let options = { cf: { image: {} } }
+  // Khulnasoft-specific options are in the cf object. let options = { cf: { image: {} } }

   // Copy parameters from query string to request options.